abel-bernabeu/facecompressor/README.md

 `python3 cli.py decode --exchange tmp.qtx --output decompressed.png`

-As of today there is a known issue with the reconstructed images when the input size is not a multiple of eight.
-If the input image dimensions are not a multiple of eight, then the reconstructed image will get padded to a multiple of eight with the padding being garbage.
+As of today there is a known issue with the reconstructed images when the input image dimensions are not a multiple of eight.
+If the input dimensions are not a multiple of eight, then the reconstructed image will get padded to a multiple of eight with the padding being garbage.
 Stick to image sizes which are a multiple of eight to workaround the issue, and expect a fix to be committed soon.